techwitch74/TSS/README.md

 ## Difference TSS and TSS ttt toolset
 If you don't need TTT/TTD/iDNA tracing, please download the smaller zip **tss_tools_v1.*.zip**.

-If you need the package including the TTT/TTD/iDNA tracing, please download the **tss_tools_ttt.zip.*** set.
-It has been splitted with 7zip
+If you need the package including the TTT/TTD/iDNA tracing, please download the bigger zip **tss_tools_ttt_v1.*.zip***.

 ### 1. Quick Overview of Troubleshooting script tss.cmd
 Purpose: Multi-purpose Troubleshooting tool to simplify just-in-time rapid data collection for standard and sporadic issues in in complex environments - or is to be considered as a convenient method for submitting and following easy action plans.
-Copy the _tss_tools_*.zip_ file and expand it to local disk, i.e. into _C:\tools_ folder; in some scenarios we need to find the additional tools either provided in zip or externally i.e. Sysinternals tools in the path, and the script adds PATH and searches in extracted C:\tools by default.
+Copy the relevant _tss_tools_*.zip_ file and expand it to local disk, i.e. into _C:\tools_ folder; in some scenarios we need to find the additional tools either provided in zip or externally i.e. Sysinternals tools in the path, and the script adds PATH and searches in extracted C:\tools by default.

 Please start the script in the C:\tools folder in **elevated CMD window**.
+For help, just run: `TSS`

 ` C:\tools>  tss [parameter list] `